ciro-mota/simple-linktree/README.md

 > [!TIP]
 >To change the background and other color elements.
 Go to the `style.css` inside the `css` folder and edit lines 4 of up to 8.

+- Change the share links for your domain in `index.html`.

 ## 💻 Deploy

 <a target="_blank" style="display: inline-grid" href="https://app.netlify.com/start/deploy?repository=https://github.com/ciro-mota/simple-linktree"><img alt="Deploy to Netlify" src="https://binbashbanana.github.io/deploy-buttons/buttons/remade/netlify.svg"></a>